Mission, Strategic Planning, and Accreditation

 Current initiatives range from: global urban networks, climate change, metropolitan form, disaster management, place making, healthy cities, and housing market issues.
 Our strategic plan previous provides more details about our vision, mission, and goals and objectives.

-The School of Urban and Regional Planning is committed to conducting the education, research, training,
+The School of Urban and Regional Planning at Florida Atlantic University is committed to providing leadership in the field of planning through education, research, scholarship,

 The School of Urban and Regional Planning engages in strategic planning process that involves faculty, staff, students, employers, alumni, and American Planning Association section representatives.
-The plan is updated annually at a retreat held during the Fall semester.
+The plan is updated updated every three years and monitored annually.

 The Master of Urban and Regional Planning program is separately accredited by the Planning Accreditation Board.
 The PAB’s site visit team visited the School January 28-31, 2018, to review the program for reaccreditation purposes.
 The outcome of the review will be determined at the PAB’s meeting in October.